ImtiazScript/express-js/README.md

 ## Available Scripts
-npm start: Starts the Express.js server.
+- npm start: Starts the Express.js server.

-npm run dev: Starts the server with nodemon for development (requires nodemon to be installed).
+- npm run devStart: Starts the server with nodemon for development (requires nodemon to be installed).

 ## Resources